ranyitz/qnm/README.md

 └── 6.10.3
 ```

-### -w, --why

-> currently only works if you installed with npm

-Add information regarding why this package was installed in the first place, by showing its dependent packages.

 ## Contributing

 Help is always welcome!
 Please head to the [CONTRIBUTING.md](./CONTRIBUTING.md) file to see how to get started.